frederic-perez/AmE-dictionary/data/dictionary.md

 __sobriquet__ _n_ :four: A nickname.
 __SoCal__ _n_ _informal_ _US_ Southern California.
 __soccage__
+__social contract__ _n_ An implicit agreement among people that results in the organization of society; individual surrenders liberty in return for protection.
 __social ladder__
 __societal__
 __sociopath__ _n_ :two: A psychopath or a person with antisocial personality disorder.